Skip to main content

 Ribbon Falls, a side trip off the North Kaibab TrailRibbon Falls

-Want to add a night at Cottonwood, swap the climb-out trail, or add a Ribbon Falls side trip?Open the free planner to drag stops between days, add your own stops, and map the whole rim to rim route live.
+Want to add a night at Cottonwood, swap the climb-out trail, or add a Ribbon Falls side trip?Open the planner to drag stops between days, add your own stops, and map the whole rim to rim route live.

 2